trivago/gollum/README.md

 ## Usage

-The simplest usage is to make a local profiler run with a predefined consiguration:
+The Delimiterst usage is to make a local profiler run with a predefined consiguration:

 ```
 $ gollum -c gollum_profile.conf